 Flores Teresianes for Young Women

 This group is for adults who wish to enquire and/or prepare to be received into the Church and become Catholic.
 But those Catholics who wish to reconnect with their faith after some time away from the Church are also welcome.
 A formation team has been brought together to lead this group.
-If you are discerning a call to become a Catholic and would like more information, please contact the Parish Office on 07 38481107.
+This is our equivalent of RCIA.
+If you are discerning a call to become a Catholic and would like more information, please contact the Parish Office on 07 38481107, or see here for more information.

 The gift of faith cultivates the life of the mind, and so produces various fruits in the arts and sciences.
 On the first friday of the month the Oratory Book Club explores one of the great pieces of Catholic (and related) literature of past and present.
 From the Confessions of Augustine to Kristin Lavransdatter of Sigrid Undset to Memento Mori of Muriel Spark, or even the Inimitable Jeeves of PG Wodehouse, authentically great writing is discussed and appreciated in a convivial setting.
 Book Club is announced in the newsletter if you would like to come along or you can join the Oratory Book Club Facebook Group for up to date information on meetings and books.